thottiamrp/modernweb-2019dec9/Labs/Ch03A-HTML/elements-block/README.md

 1. In your `/WIP/html` create a new file called  `class-outline.html`.

 1. Recreate the image from the slides with course information.

+1. Update the ingredients to use html entities for displaying 1/2 as a fraction.

 1. Practice!